 2. The Questions Are Too Long

-Another common issue with surveys is having questions that are too lengthy or wordy.
+Another common issue with such surveys is having too lengthy or wordy questions.
 It is easy to lose meaning when the questions are too long.
 More than that, the respondent may feel overwhelmed or may even lose focus when the questions are too long.

 Respondents are busy and may easily become distracted.
-They typically want to spend a few minutes at most answering questions, so they should have short, direct questions and answer options that help them to feel as though they are progressing through the survey quickly.
+They typically want to spend a few minutes answering questions at most, so they should have short, direct questions and answer options that help them feel they are progressing through the survey quickly.

 3. The Questions Do Not Identify Specific Issues or Problems

-When your survey relates to the pros and cons of a feature or a product, you want to obtain specific information about it.
+When your survey relates to a feature or product’s pros and cons, you want to obtain specific information about it.
 Some questions may simply ask for broad or undefined information about the problems a consumer may have or why a consumer chose one product over another one.

 4. The Questions Use Ambiguous Rating Systems

 On the other hand, a customer may give a 10 when they were not completely satisfied but because they do not want store staff or management to get fired or in trouble.
 These are purely arbitrary opinions that are based on a person’s value system or beliefs.
 They may indicate a positive or negative experience, but they do not provide any useful or real information for a company to improve upon.

 5. Surveys Do Not Provide the Customer With the Ability to Clarify Answers

 For example, it may ask a consumer which feature was most important in the buying decision, but it may not ask the consumer why that feature was important.
-This are examples of common survey mistakes.
+These are examples of common survey mistakes.